Dick Kimball: Retirement after 43 years as Michigan's coach

 When Kimball retired in 2002, he was the last member of the U-M athletic staff who had been hired by athletic director Fritz Crisler.
 He said at the time, "Michigan has been a fantastic place for me.
 My whole life revolves around the University.
 It's been a great school, the people are tremendous and I've really enjoyed my experiences here."
 He also noted, "I'd keep coaching if it weren't for the recruiting and scheduling.
 It puts you on the road every day.
 Coaching is the fun part.
 It's all the other things that go along with it that make it difficult."
 Kimball said he still planned to run diving clinics, swim 1,000 yards, roller-blade and ice skate every day.
 Kimball served as volunteer assistant diving coach for 8 years following his official retirement.

 Other contributions

-Kimball has served at the president American Diving Coaches Association, and has been a member of the US Diving Olympic Committee and the Rules Committee of US Diving.
+Kimball served as the president of the American Diving Coaches Association, and was a member of the US Diving Olympic Committee and the Rules Committee of US Diving.

+Personal life and death

+Kimball and his wife, Gail, had three children.
+Their son, Bruce Kimball, won a silver medal in the 10-meter platform event at the 1984 Summer Olympics.
+Their son Jim Kimball was a drummer.
+Their daughter, Vicki Kimball, is the current head dive coach at Ann Arbor Pioneer High School.

+Kimball died on April 25, 2026, at the age of 90.

 Awards and honors

-During fifty years as a diver and diving coach, Kimball received numerous honors and awards, including the following:
+During 50 years as a diver and diving coach, Kimball received numerous honors and awards, including the following: